zowe/docs-site/docs/user-guide/api-mediation/configuration-client-certificates.md

 There are two methods to enable client certificate functionality:
 * The original and default method via ZSS
-* The newer and recommended method via the internal mapper component of API Mediation Layer.
-The Internal Mapper is simpler to configure and provides more functionality than ZSS.
+* The newer and recommended method via the internal mapper component of API Mediation Layer
+The internal mapper is simpler to configure and provides more functionality than ZSS.

 Review this article to learn about the required configuration to authenticate with either method.

 For information about the usage of the client certificate when this feature is enabled, see [Authenticating with client certificates](../authenticating-with-client-certificates.md).

-## General pre-requisites
+## General prerequisites

 * Zowe has correct TLS setup
 * The external CA used for issuing client certificates to specific users is imported to the truststore or keyring of the API Mediation Layer.